How to Trace, Report Spoofed/Phishing Emails (With Example)

 Wed, 27 Mar 2025 11:58:01 -0700

-Note that most email headers read from bottom up, but some go from top down as they hop their way through the Internet.
+Note that email headers are read from bottom up as they hop their way through the Internet, per email header protocol standards.

 - Where you see the part Received: from user-laptop.example (unknown [143.210.250.100])

-- this is the sender's IP address - typically their home or office connection.
+- this is the sender's IP address - typically their home or office

-This IP was not resolved because the sending IP did not contain reverse DNS.
+connection.
+This IP was not resolved because the sending IP did not contain

 - The middle hop Received: from mail-outgoing1.fakeisp.com (mail-outgoing1.fakeisp.com.
-[192.0.2.44]) is the sender's outgoing SMTP server.
+[192.0.2.44]) is the sender's outgoing SMTP server

 - The final hop Received: from mail-relay2.mailhost.net (mail-relay2.mailhost.net.
 [198.51.100.73]) is a relay or spam filtering service that handed the message off to the recipient's mail server (mx.google.com in this case).